Andrierlison/resources_to_help_developers/README.md

-# resources-to-help-developers
+# RESOURCES TO HELP DEVELOPERS

-Links to help programmers with their tasks
+## Links to help programmers with their tasks